se.plan#

 Select sub-AOI#

-The Results from se.plan are given for the initial AOI. users can also provide sub-AOIs to the tool to provide extra information on smaller areas.
-The sub-area are not mandatory to compute the dashboard.
+The Results from se.plan are given for the initial AOI.
+Users can also provide sub-AOIs to the tool to provide extra information on smaller areas (the sub-areas are not mandatory to compute the dashboard).

 Important

-Using sub-AOI is the only way to compare results for different zones as the normalization have been performed on the full extend of the initial AOI.
+Using sub-AOI is the only way to compare results for different zones, as normalization has been performed on the full extent of the initial AOI.

 The sub-AOIs can be selected using a shapefile.
-The sub-AOIs names will be the one set in the selected property.
+The names of the sub-AOIs will be the name set in the selected property.

 load shp

-They can also be directly drawn on the map.
-There are three buttons under the cloud icon where you can choose to draw a polygon, a rectangle or a circle.
-Click any of them based on your needs.
-Each time a new geometry is drawned, a popup dialogue will ask the user to name it.
+The sub-AOIs can also be drawn directly on the map.
+There are three buttons under the cloud icon where you can choose to draw a polygon, rectangle or circle.
+Select any of them based on your needs.
+Each time a new geometry is drawn, a pop-up dialogue will ask the user to name it.
 This name will be used in the final report.
-You will need to click the compute dashboard button again to include all the sub-AOIs in the report.
+You will need to select the Compute dashboard button again to include all sub-AOIs in the report.

 Note

-The user still have the possiblity to remove some geometry by clicking on the button on the map but editing is not possible.
+The user can still remove some geometry by selecting the button on the map; however, editing is not possible.

-Once the dashboard have been computed, sub-AOIs will be validated (a different color for each one of them) and it will be impossible to remove them.
+Once the dashboard has been computed, sub-AOIs will be validated (a different color for each); it will be impossible to remove them.
 New geometries can still be added.

 Restoration dashboard#

-After clicking on compute dashboard button, The report generated from the previous step is displayed in this panel.
+After selecting the compute dashboard button, the report generated from the previous step is displayed in the pane.

-This action can take time as GEE needs to export and reduce information on the full extend of the user’s initial AOI.
-Wait until the button stop spinning before changing page.
+This action can take time, as GEE needs to export and reduce information on the full extent of the user’s initial AOI.
+Wait until the button stops spinning before changing pages.

 1. Summary of restoration suitability by region

-In the first one, the restoration suitability index is given as proportion of the AOI and the sub-AOIs.
-ISO3 codes rather than country names are used.
-Click on the details panel to get the surfaces of each restoration value in MHa.
+In the first section, the Restoration suitability index is given as proportion of the AOI and the sub-AOIs (note: ISO3 codes are used rather than country names.
+Select the Details pane to get the surfaces of each restoration value in MHa.

-The names use for AOIs are the one selected in the map.
+The names used for AOIs are the names selected on the map.

 Benefits

-The mean value of each benefits is displayed in a bar chart.
+The mean value of each benefit is displayed in a bar chart.
 These charts use the unit corresponding to each layer and display the value for each sub-AOI.
-Value will be using the SI prefixes if the value is not readable in the original unit.
-The main AOI is first displayed in gold and the sub-AOIs are displayed using the color attributed when the dashboard was computed (i.e. the same as the one used on the map).
+Value will be using prefixes from the International System of Units (SI) if the value is not readable in the original unit.
+The main AOI is first displayed in gold and the sub-AOIs are displayed in the color attributed when the dashboard was computed (i.e. the same as the one used on the map).

 Costs